cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Overview
 ========

-This document will guide you through the process of installing Cask Coopr on your own cluster with the official installation image.
+This document will guide you through the process of installing Coopr on your own cluster with the official installation image.

 System Requirements